illinois-cs241/assignment-docs/deadlock_demolition.md

 ## Overview

 This week, you will be building a library for deadlock-resistant mutex (drm) locks.
 A drm should behave like a pthread_mutex_t but not allow itself to be locked by a thread if the attempt to lock it would result in deadlock.
-We will use binary semaphore notation for your lock's functions:i.e. post is equivalent to unlocking and wait is equivalent to locking.
+We will use binary semaphore notation for your lock's functions: i.e. post is equivalent to unlocking and wait is equivalent to locking.

 You will be writing four functions: